 Baba Kazi Oliver is an accomplished African Drummer.
 His curriculum vitae is impressive, which you can view at www.kazioliver.com.

-At the onset of our phone call, when I ask Oliver how he is doing and he says, “I’m alive.”
+At the onset of our phone call, when I ask Oliver how he is doing he says, “I’m alive.”
 Something we all take for granted that Oliver readily expresses his gratitude for.
 He also doesn’t hesitate to let me know that we need more love and compassion in the world.

 Baba “Kazi” Oliver has overcome many obstacles in his life, namely crack/cocaine addiction.
 Oliver has been sober for over twenty-nine years.
 He began drumming at the age of 7, at an after-school program in his original hometown of Trenton, New Jersey.
 Over the years, music and his connection to God has brought him out of the self-destructive cycle of his past.
 He came to New York from Trenton in 1993 and got an attic apartment on Park Street in Peekskill.
 He also graduated from cosmetology school right here in Peekskill, a fun fact you may not know about Oliver.